Arcaneless/ablmccapiol/README.md

 # ablmccapiol
 ABLMCC API Online
-This API is online for scraping ABLMCC website information The functions are the following:
+This API is online for scraping ABLMCC website information.
+It will return the json form of the information
+The functions are the following:

 ## Website